Eyadhamza/Laravel-Notion-Integration/README.md

 $object = Workspace::workspace();

-// returns the information of notion workspace as a json response
+// returns the information of notion workspace as a array response
 ```